 Due to the shape of the site, the circulation must be provided on both ends of the building connecting to River Road.
 A small amount of surface parking has been provided on both sides of the loop road.
 The location and siting of the surface parking is appropriate.
 The requested modification will benefit the proposed development and transit district and will not substantially impair the implementation of the TDDP.
-Staff supports this amendment request.
+The Planning Board approved this amendment request.